jint-method/jint-methodology/docs/implementation-guidelines.md

 Custom Elements are custom HTML elements where the tag name is lowercase, [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles), and contains at least 1 hyphen.

-When JavaScript is needed, upgrade a custom element into a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-Below is a diagram explaining how custom elements become web components.
+When JavaScript is needed, upgrade a Custom Element into a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Below is a diagram explaining how Custom Elements become Web Components.

 ![Diagram showing a web components upgrade path](/images/custom-element-to-web-component.png)

-#### How do you get the web components JavaScript with only one script tag?
+#### How do you load Web Components with only one script tag?

 Lazy load the JavaScript.
-Use [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to watch the custom elements that need to be upgraded and when the custom element intersects with the viewport fetch the script or use the [dynamic import syntax](https://v8.dev/features/dynamic-import).
+Use the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to watch the Custom Elements that need to be upgraded and when the Custom Element intersects with the viewport fetch the script or use the [dynamic import syntax](https://v8.dev/features/dynamic-import).

-#### What if I know I'll need a web component right away?
+#### What if I know I'll need a Web Component right away?

 Eager load the JavaScript.
-It's the same as lazy-loading except it doesn't use the Intersection Observer API.
+Functionally it's the same as lazy loading except it doesn't use the Intersection Observer API.

 ## Controllers

 A controller is used to access a model that's maintained off the main thread.
-The controller can be accessed by web components and other controllers.
+The controller can be accessed by Web Components and other controllers.

 ## Packages and Libraries